 “We are able to piggyback onto the state contract, which streamlines the process through our purchasing department,” said Fred Gallardo, CAFM, interim director for fleet services at UC Davis.

 Thanks to the existing contract, Fleet Services was able to clearly lay out the cost of the telematics devices, the cost to install the hardware, and monthly software charges.

 Fleet Services was able to secure $47,000 in grant funding to expand its telematics program to the full fleet.
 The grant included $13,000 for equipment, but because the cost of the hardware was included in the state contract, those dollars didn’t end up being necessary.
 Although it has the dollars, the department is now facing a few speed bumps.

 “Fleet is looking to roll out telematics in all our vehicles over the next year; however, we have had supply issues that have caused some delays,” Gallardo said.

-Should these negotiations prove successful, Gallardo hopes to monitor things like speed, acceleration, braking, idling, seatbelt use, hard cornering, g-force while parked, and key off, which could be indicators of an accident or vehicle break-in.
+Should these negotiations prove successful, Gallardo hopes to monitor several factors, including things that could be indicators of an accident or vehicle break-in, such as: